jaylsonqueiroz/jaylsonqueiroz/README.md

 - 👋 Hi, I’m @jaylsonqueiroz
 - 👀 I’m interested in Data Science, FullStack developer
-- 🌱 I’m currently learning Python,Java script
+- 🌱 I’m currently learning Python,Javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jaylsonqueiroz/jaylsonqueiroz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.